Rules of the DiscoverEU contest

 |Closing date of registration||Wednedsay 29 March 2023 (12:00:00 midday Brussels time)|

 |Notification of selection||May 2023|

 |First departure date||15 June 2023|

 12. Withdrawal and cancellation of the travel by the selected participant

-Each travel pass will be nominative and cannot be transferred to another person under any circumstance.
+Each travel pass will be nominative and cannot be transferred to another person.
 The name on the travel pass cannot be changed.

 If a selected participant declines for whatever reasons before the contractor, designated by the European Commission and EACEA, has booked the travel pass, his/her place will be given to someone else from the reserve list in descending order of the selection.
 Selected applicants are invited to inform the contractor before anything is booked.